Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1962 - The John and Martha Adams House, 2109 Coley Forest Place, Raleigh NC.
+Designed while Smith was with Carter Williams, architect of record.
 Sold in 1970 to William and Elizabeth Dowling.
-Sold in 1973 to Claude and Mary Ann (Mimi) McKinney He was the Dean of the NCSU School of Design.
-As of 2020 still owned by the McKinney family.
+Sold in 1973 to Claude and Mary Ann (Mimi) McKinney Claude was the Dean of the NCSU School of Design.
+For sale in 2024 for the first time since 1973.

 NCModernist